 If you choose to go to district court, you must start the process by filing a petition with the district court within 60 days of the date you receive the ARB's order.
-If you chose to appeal through binding arbitration, you must file a request for binding arbitration with EPCAD not later than the 60th day after you receive notice of the ARB order.
+If you choose to appeal through regular binding arbitration, you must file a request for regular binding arbitration with the Texas Comptroller's Office by visiting www.Texas.gov/propertytaxarbitration not later than the 60th day after you receive notice of the ARB order.
+Additional information on how to appeal through regular binding arbitration will be included with the ARB's order of determination.
 If you chose to appeal to the SOAH, you must file an appeal with EPCAD not later than the 30th day after you receive notice of the ARB's order.
-Appeals to district court, binding arbitration, or SOAH all require payment of certain fees or deposits.
+Appeals to district court, regular binding arbitration, or SOAH all require payment of certain fees or deposits.